Four things to add to your summer survival kit

 Produced by the Cancer Council Australia, the SunSmart app has a sunscreen calculator and you can set a reminder to reapply your sunscreen.
 Get the free SunSmart app on iOS and Android, and receive information about current UV levels for your location.

-If you use the apps sunscreen calculator before you hit the beach, you can also set the app to double as your alarm letting you know that it's time to re-apply.
+If you use the apps sunscreen calculator before you head out for the day, you can also set the app to double as your alarm letting you know that it's time to re-apply.